-This first class hotel, located on the Trans Canada Highway and also Trail 646, has ample parking, an amazing continental breakfast and an indoor pool.
+This first class hotel is located on the Trans Canada Highway and also Trail 646.
+It has ample parking, an amazing continental breakfast and an indoor pool.
 Service is attentive and cordial, making it a great staging location to head west into the Fundy Highlands for several days of riding.

 Located on Trail 864, this family owned operation provides comfortable housekeeping chalets along with an onsite restaurant.
 Fuel in town on Trail 886.
 Great location for exploring trails in the Caledonia Mountain region.
 Your hosts: Cathy and Wendy.

 With direct access from Trail 811, Adair’s offers snowmobilers a mix of chalets and motel units, plus on site fuel and restaurant.
-Larry and Ida are as snowmobile-friendly as they come and Adair’s is the best jumping off point for riders hailing from the Saint John and points west.
+Larry and Ida are as snowmobile-friendly as they come.
+Plus, Adair’s is the best jumping off point for riders hailing from the Saint John and points west.

 Queen’s County Inn, Chipman